 Data Management Glossary

-Object storage, also known as object-based storage, is a way of addressing and manipulating data storage as objects.
-Objects are kept inside a single repository, and are not nested inside a folder inside other folders.
+Object storage, also known as object-based storage or cloud storage, is a way of addressing and manipulating data storage as objects.
+Objects are kept inside a single repository and are not nested in a folder inside other folders.

 Each object has a distinct global identifier or key that is unique within its namespace.
 The access method for object is via URL, which allows object storage to abstract multiple regions, data centers and nodes, for essentially unlimited capacity behind a simple namespace.